HomeSite Map

 Sometime in 2015, Giles Martin was commissioned to create another new stereo mix of "Strawberry Fields Forever" to pair up with the Beatles film of the song for the DVD and Blu-ray box set entitled "Beatles 1+."
 Giles Martin and Sam Okell created this excellent stereo mix in Abbey Road Studios, the result being a dynamic mix using the highly sophisticated technological advances of the time, spanning the elements of the recording with less drastic separation.
 The length of the song is still extended to include two vocalizations of "cranberry sauce," which is good.
 And while the surmandal is still panned from the left to right channel before the final two verses, Giles Martin was a little late in fading the instrument up during its appearance towards the end of the song.
 Otherwise, it's a breathtaking stereo mix.

 The new stereo mix described above was eventually released as part of the 50th Anniversary "Sgt.
 Pepper" album in various editions.
-Giles Martin also saw fit to create mixes for takes 1, 4, 7 and 26 for inclusion on various editions as well.
+Giles Martin also saw fit to create mixes for "take one," "take four," "take seven" and "take 26" for inclusion on various editions as well.

 Song Structure and Style